Doctor Zhivago (1965) from Tuna and Johnny Web (Uncle Scoopy)

 Tuna's comments in white:

 Doctor Zhivago (1965) was the last epic film from MGM, and was done by David Lean on the heels of Bridge on the River Kwai and Lawrence of Arabia.
-It is based on the Nobel prize winning book by Boris Pasternak, which told the history of the Russian revolution and its aftermath, covering the approximate period from 1900 through 1940, told through the eyes of Doctor Zhivago, a physician and poet who loves two women.
+It is based on the Nobel prize-winning book by Boris Pasternak, which told the history of the Russian revolution and its aftermath, covering the approximate period from 1900 through 1940, told through the eyes of Doctor Zhivago, a physician and poet who loves two women.
 The film makes the love story the focus, and uses the revolution as the backdrop.

 The film was critically panned as not up to previous efforts at the time, but was a huge box office success nevertheless.
 The critics have become kinder over the years, and place it in the 3 to 3 1/2 star range, mostly because David Lean knew how to film movies.
 The book was banned in the USSR, so it was necessary for Lean to film elsewhere.
 This resulted in a re-creation of turn-of-the-century Moscow being built in Spain.